cxai-mechint-htutorial-kdd2025/cxai-mechint-htutorial-kdd2025.github.io/index.md

 **Alan Perotti**, CENTAI Institute
 **Gabriele Ciravegna**, CENTAI Institute

-This tutorial goes beyond traditional feature attribution by exploring two cutting-edge paradigms in explainable AI: **Concept-Based XAI (C-XAI)** and **Mechanistic Interpretability**.
-Through interactive coding sessions and hands-on exercises, participants will build a modern interpretability toolbox, combining human-aligned conceptual reasoning and deep introspection into model internals.

-As deep learning systems increasingly permeate critical domains, the need for **trustworthy, transparent, and human-aligned AI** has never been more urgent.
-While traditional feature attribution methods like SHAP or LIME have dominated the explainable AI (XAI) landscape, they often fall short in robustness, fidelity, and alignment with how humans reason about decisions.
-This hands-on tutorial addresses these limitations by introducing two complementary and cutting-edge paradigms: **Concept-Based Explainable AI (C-XAI)** and **Mechanistic Interpretability**.
+As deep learning systems become embedded in high-stakes domains, the demand for **transparent, trustworthy, and human-aligned AI** is more critical than ever.
+While traditional feature attribution methods like SHAP and LIME have long dominated the Explainable AI (XAI) landscape, they often fall short in robustness, fidelity, and alignment with how humans reason about decisions.
+This hands-on tutorial introduces two powerful and complementary approaches that go beyond traditional feature attribution: **Concept-Based Explainable AI (C-XAI)** and **Mechanistic Interpretability**.

 **C-XAI** offers explanations grounded in **high-level, domain-relevant concepts**, enabling users to interpret, manipulate, and reason about model behavior in ways that mirror human cognition. **Mechanistic interpretability**, on the other hand, is an emerging field that seeks to **reverse-engineer the internal structure of neural networks**, uncovering the circuits and representations that drive model decisions—often without relying on predefined concepts or labeled data.

-Through a mix of **interactive coding sessions and guided exercises**, participants will explore and implement both paradigms—from training concept bottleneck models to using sparse autoencoders for structure discovery.
-By the end of the session, attendees will walk away with a **modern interpretability toolbox** and the practical knowledge needed to apply these methods to real-world models, improving transparency, trust, and safety in AI systems.
+Through a mix of **interactive coding sessions and guided exercises**, participants will explore and implement both paradigms.
+By the end of the session, attendees will walk away with a **modern interpretability toolbox** and the practical skills to apply it, making AI systems more transparent, reliable, and aligned with human values.

 ### Goals

-- Understand the limitations of standard feature attribution techniques.
-- Learn how to apply concept bottleneck models and CLIP-based concept extraction.
+- Discover how networks can learn human-interpretable concepts
 - Discover how mechanistic interpretability can unveil internal model structures.
-- Get hands-on with techniques like TCAV, Discover-Then-Name, and SAEuron.
+- Get hands-on with techniques like CBM, TCAV, Label Free CBM, Discover-Then-Name, and SAEuron.

 ---